 On November 26, 2009, Khan entered into a subscription agreement with Macusani Yellowcake Inc. ("Macusani"), a Canadian TSX Venture Exchange company which holds uranium properties in the Macusani Plateau district of Peru, to acquire by way of private placement 10 million Macusani common shares at a subscription price of Cdn\$0.20 per share.
 The subscription closed on November 30, 2009 and resulted in the Company acquiring approximately 17.9% of the then-outstanding common shares of Macusani immediately following closing of the subscription.
 The Company currently holds approximately 16.7% of the outstanding common shares of Macusani.
-Further details concerning Khan's investment in Macusani is set out below under the section entitled "Overall Performance - Operations".
+Further details concerning Khan's investment in Macusani is set out below under the section entitled "Recent Developments - Macusani Yellowcake Inc.".

-The Main Dornod Property consists of an open pit mine ("Dornod Deposit No. 2") and approximately twothirds of an underground deposit ("Dornod Deposit No. 7").
+The Main Dornod Property consists of an open pit mine ("Dornod Deposit No. 2") and approximately two-thirds of an underground deposit ("Dornod Deposit No. 7").
 From 1988 to 1995, JSC Priargunsky Industrial Mining and Chemical Union ("Priargunsky"), a Russian state-owned company, extracted approximately 590,000 tonnes of ore at an average grade of 0.118 per cent uranium oxide ("U308") from Dornod Deposit No. 2.
 At Dornod Deposit No. 7, two shafts have been built to depths of 510 and 500 metres and approximately 20,000 metres of development drifts, which extend onto the Additional Dornod Property, have been constructed.
-The mining license in respect of the Main Dornod Property is registered in the name of Central Asian Uranium Company LLC ("CAUC"), a Mongolian company, in which the Company currently holds a 58% interest through its subsidiary CAUC Holding Company Limited ("CAUC Company").
+The mining license in respect of the Main Dornod Property is registered in the name of Central Asian Uranium Company LLC ("CAUC"), a Mongolian company, in which the Company currently holds a 58% interest through its subsidiary CAUC Holding Company Limited ("CAUC Holding").
 The other shareholders of CAUC, who each hold a 21% interest are MonAtom LLC ("MonAtom"), a Mongolian state owned company and Priargunsky.
 Khan operates the Main Dornod Property through a joint venture with MonAtom and Priargunsky.
-In January 2010, CAUC received a formal notice from the State Property Committee of Mongolia ("SPC") requiring CAUC to propose to its shareholders a resolution to approve an increase of the Mongolian State ownership in CAUC to 51%, which resolution was subsequently authorized and approved by MonAtom and CAUC Holding, and submitted to the SPC (see "Recent Developments - Nuclear Energy Law" below for further details).
+In January 2010, CAUC received a formal notice from the State Property Committee of Mongolia ("SPC") requiring CAUC to propose to its shareholders a resolution to approve an increase of the Mongolian State ownership in CAUC to 51%, which resolution was subsequently authorized and approved by MonAtom and CAUC Holding, and submitted to the SPC (see "Recent Developments - Mineral Licenses - Nuclear Energy Law" below for further details).

 The Additional Dornod Property is contiguous to the Main Dornod Property and consists of approximately one-third of Deposit No. 7 and part of another underground deposit.
 The exploration license in respect of the Additional Dornod Property is registered in the name of Khan Resources LLC ("KRL"), a Mongolian company, in which the Company currently holds a 100% interest through subsidiaries.
+Although no formal notice has been received, the Company expects that the Additional Dornod Property will be subject to Mongolian State ownership of 51%.